 Industry 4.0 is based on five fundamental components, each crucial to the system’s success.
 Let’s examine each component in detail:

-Cyber-Physical Systems (CPS): CPS is the backbone of Industry 4.0.
+Cyber-physical Systems (CPS): CPS is the backbone of Industry 4.0.
 They are the integration of physical systems with digital systems, creating a network of interconnected devices and strategies that can communicate and optimize themselves.
 In addition, CPS enables manufacturers to monitor and control the production process in real time, making it possible to identify and address issues before they become critical.

 The Internet of Things (IoT): The IoT is the network of physical devices, vehicles, and other objects embedded with sensors, software, and connectivity to enable them to exchange data.
 By connecting these devices, manufacturers can create a network of intelligent machines that can communicate and share information, allowing them to work together more efficiently and effectively.